yuchenh9/test_project/README.md

 when "xy" is clicked, it sets two cutting axises, x and y

-when "circle" is clicked, it sets circular cutting axises like cuting a pizze.
+when "cir" is clicked, it sets circular cutting axises like cuting a pizze.

+all those buttons are controlled by onclick functions in the UnifiedButtonController script in the Assets/Scripts folder

 <img width="543" alt="Screenshot 2024-12-08 at 11 36 27 PM" src="https://github.com/user-attachments/assets/a5368e95-99a6-4abc-945b-e6ec9be02f51">